publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30124.md

  __Codification__

-    Section was formerly classified to [section 441h of Title 2][/us/usc/t2/s441h], The Congress, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 441h of Title 2][/us/usc/t2/s441h], The Congress, prior to editorial reclassification and renumbering as this section.

  __Prior Provisions__

     A prior [section 322 of Pub.
-L. 92–225][/us/pl/92/225/s322] was renumbered section 317, and is classified to [section 30127 of this title][/us/usc/t52/s30127].
+L. 92–225][/us/pl/92/225/s322] was renumbered section 317, and is classified to [section 30119 of this title][/us/usc/t52/s30119].

  __Amendments__